ezenwagodspower8-debug/NETWORKING-NOTES/README.md

 * **VPC Gateway & VPC NAT Gateway:** Structural entryways managing inbound internet routing and allowing private subnet resources to reach the internet safely.
 * **VPC Endpoint:** Establishes private, secure connections to cloud services without exposing traffic to the public internet.

+### ☁️ Cloud Architecture & Deployment Models
+*These models define the distribution of management responsibilities and the physical location of infrastructure in cloud computing.*

+#### 🏢 Cloud Service Models (The "As a Service" Frameworks)
+* **IaaS (Infrastructure as a Service):** The provider hosts the raw hardware, storage, and networking components.
+You are fully responsible for installing, securing, and maintaining the **Operating System (OS)** and applications.
+* **PaaS (Platform as a Service):** The provider manages the hardware and the underlying operating system.
+They deliver a ready-to-use sandbox framework specifically designed for **software developers** to deploy and run custom application code.
+* **SaaS (Software as a Service):** The provider completely builds, hosts, updates, and manages the entire software stack.
+End-users simply log into a **finished web application** (e.g., Microsoft 365, Gmail) via a browser.

+#### 🌐 Cloud Deployment Models (The Physical Environments)
+* **Public Cloud:** Computing resources are owned and operated by a third-party vendor (e.g., AWS, Azure, Google Cloud) and shared among multiple organizations over the public internet.
+* **Private Cloud:** Computing resources are completely dedicated to, owned by, and operated within a single organization's secure, internal data center.
+* **Hybrid Cloud:** A combined infrastructure architecture that securely connects private cloud resources with public cloud platforms to share data and applications.

+Core 20 Protocols & Port Dynamics

+A comprehensive reference guide for mastering core network protocols, port mappings, and transport layer mechanics required for the CompTIA Network+ exam.

+## 🛠️ Core Transport Mechanics

+### 1. Delivery Logic
+* **TCP (Transmission Protocol):** Connection-oriented.
+Establishes a session before sending data.
+Guarantees delivery, performs error-checking, and manages flow control.
+Slower due to overhead.
+* **UDP (User Datagram Protocol):** Connectionless.
+"Fire-and-forget" delivery logic.
+No handshake or delivery confirmation.
+Faster performance with minimal overhead.

+### 2. Connection Handshakes
+* **The 3-Way Handshake (TCP Establish):** SYN ➡️ SYN-ACK ➡️ ACK
+* **The 4-Way Handshake (TCP Teardown/Close):** FIN ➡️ ACK ➡️ FIN ➡️ ACK

+---

 ## 💻 The 10 Core Network Command Prompt Utilities
-The definitive suite of native command-line interface tools used for network diagnostics, security auditing, and verification.
+The definitive suite of native command-line interface tools used for network diagnostics,troubleshooting, security auditing, and verification.
 (Use the `/?` help switch after any command to view its hidden variety configurations and flags).

 1. `ipconfig` — Audits local network interface cards, subnets, and active default gateways.
 2. `ping` — Tests device connectivity (tested via loopback 127.0.0.1, the default gateway, and external 8.8.8.8).